ludicast/saki/README.markdown

 ## Why no specs/tests for Saki, oh test guy?

 They'll get there :).
 Saki is extracted from some spec helpers I used in moving from Cucumber to Steak.
-Once I realized they also work as helpers for vanilla RSpec acceptance testing I made them a separate gem.
+Once I realized they also work as helpers for vanilla RSpec request testing I made them a separate gem.

 ## Why are there ugly command-line descriptions?